Floquet-like theory and gauge transformations for general smooth dynamical systems: Floquet-like theory for non-periodic equations

 {\bf Remark 5.} The matrix $\mathcal{M} = \exp[B T]$ represents the \emph{holonomy} of the connection $\nabla$ thus defined.
 It should be stressed that this whole construction is possible -- and nontrivial -- only because the $T$ periodicity of the problem leads to consider bundles over $S^1$ (the time interval $[0,T]$) rather than over $R$ (the time real line). \EOR

 {\bf Remark 6.} Setting the problem in a geometrical language allows to appreciate the relations not only with Bloch theory, but also with the \emph{Berry phase} and \emph{Hannay angle}, both for closed paths (which correspond to the periodic case) and for open ones (which correspond to the non-periodic case).
-See in this respect \gcite{Berry,Hannay,Simon,SW,Zak1,Zak2,Zak3,Zak4a,Zak4b,CF,Pati,ZKP,WZ,ASS,FCG,Mos}. \EOR
+See in this respect \cite{Berry,Hannay,Simon,SW,Zak1,Zak2,Zak3,Zak4a,Zak4b,CF,Pati,ZKP,WZ,ASS,FCG,Mos}. \EOR